GTM AI: How Cognism Uses AI to Accelerate Go-to-market Motions

 As with any AI adoption, you need to be careful how you implement it.
 But in B2B sales even more so.

-As such a human facing role, relationship building and emotional intelligence are crucial qualities.
+As such a human-facing role, relationship-building and emotional intelligence are crucial qualities.
 Which so far, AI hasn’t fully grasped.
-Meaning over use could have a negative impact, such as obvious AI-generated emails or AI cold callers.
+This means that overuse could have a negative impact, such as obvious AI-generated emails or AI cold callers.

 Until those tools are refined and harder to spot, here are some safer ways to implement AI for sales teams - ones we have tested out ourselves!